Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Ultimate Customization/Ability Modules/Defense Blazing.md

 Ability=Defense Blazing:

-When You Hit This
+When An Enemy

-Cat With A Melee Attack,
+Cat Hits You With With A Melee Attack,

-You Lose 25% Of Your Defense For 2 Turns
+They Lose Lose 25% Of Their Defense For 2 Turns,

+Doesn't Stack